Orlando Arcia Player Props: Braves vs. Brewers

 Brewers Pitching Rankings

-- The Brewers' 3.95 team ERA ranks 10th among all league pitching staffs.
+- The Brewers have a 3.89 team ERA that ranks eighth among all league pitching staffs.

-- Teheran makes the start for the Brewers, his 10th of the season.
-He is 2-4 with a 4.01 ERA and 35 strikeouts through 51 2/3 innings pitched.
+- Houser gets the start for the Brewers, his 12th of the season.
+He is 3-2 with a 3.86 ERA and 49 strikeouts in 63 2/3 innings pitched.

-- In his last time out on Tuesday, the right-hander went 4 2/3 innings against the Philadelphia Phillies, allowing four earned runs while surrendering seven hits.
+- In his most recent appearance on Saturday, the right-hander tossed six innings against the Atlanta Braves, giving up three earned runs while surrendering six hits.

-- The 32-year-old has put up an ERA of 4.01, with 6.1 strikeouts per nine innings, in nine games this season.
-Opposing hitters have a .238 batting average against him.
+- The 30-year-old has a 3.86 ERA and 7 strikeouts per nine innings in 13 games this season, while giving up a batting average of .291 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.